smanning-astro/website-apero/content/about/main/index.md

 show_intro: true
 intro: |

-  Although I haven't lived there since I was 18, Seattle will always be my hometown.
+  Although I haven't lived there long-term since I was 18, Seattle will always be my hometown.
 Growing up in the Pacific Northwest I learned early to enjoy a nice romp out in nature, that a little rain never hurt nobody, and that Starbucks does not equal coffee.